This post has been updated as of September 2020.

 The power of a therapeutic separation lies in the growth process.
 When couples get to this place, it’s obvious the marriage isn’t working.
 Once you add sex or porn addiction into the mix, it’s helpful to have a professional who is experienced in sex addiction recovery, betrayal trauma recovery, and therapeutic separation.

-The growth experiences in this scenario go beyond improving communication and lowering expectations.
+The growth experienced in this scenario goes beyond improving communication and lowering expectations.
 During separation, the betrayer will ideally be working toward goals of recovery, including identifying triggers, strategies for managing them, accountability to the spouse and others, stress management, healthy coping skills, how to support the victim, and tools to communicate and rebuild trust.